Our hashtag #girlsonfood has nearly 13K uses on Instagram!

 I have been looking through all the images and saw that there were so many bloggers/photographers/influencers that I wanted to get to know a little better.
 So, I created a column where I interview the folks behind some of most the interesting pages.
 Many of the people that I will interview have exceptional instagram followings that are making me a tad jealous!
 I may need to use an insta bot to replicate their figures.

 Through the uses of our hashtag, I found Bethany Richardson Webb of @bethaneclair, a St. Paul-based food scientist, world traveler and dog-mom to a beautiful golden retriever named Herby.
+She has got quite a large following and has managed to grow it on her own, unlike most of us who need to use Upleap to get ahead.
 I get to know Bethany a little bit better in the interview below.

 GOF: Please tell me about being a food scientist!
 What is you day-by-day like?